 Us Londoners love a rooftop bar.
-From spring's first rays right through to summer's dying embers fading into autumn, we'll find any excuse to head up high for a pint or Aperol Spritz and enjoy the sun.
-Then, when winter rolls around, we chuck on a couple of extra layers, offer up a quick prayer to the gods of patios heaters, and do it all again, switching that Spritz for a mulled wine.
+From spring's first rays to summer's dying embers, we'll find any excuse to head up high for a pint/Aperol Spritz and enjoy the sun.
+Then, when winter rolls around, we chuck on a couple of extra layers, offer up a quick prayer to the gods of patios heaters, and do it all again... just with a mulled wine instead.

-London's rooftop bars know that we love them, and they fully play up to it, serving up up a permanent rotation of menus, themes, and even igloos, dotted all across London's skyline.
-Here are a few of the best, whatever month it is.
+London's rooftop bars serve up a permanent rotation of menus, themes — and, of course, igloos — dotted across London's skyline.
+Here are some of the best, whatever month it is.

-Marketing itself as a playground for adults, this east London party venue doesn't take itself too seriously.
-It might sit right on the edge of the Square Mile, but its heart and soul are firmly in Shoreditch — and thankfully, so are the drink prices.
+Marketing itself as a playground for adults, east London party venue Queen of Hoxton doesn't take itself too seriously.
+It might sit on the edge of the Square Mile, but its heart and soul are firmly in Shoreditch.

-If it's views you're after, Queen of Hoxton has limited eyeline, due to its position right next to the Broadgate towers.
-But, there's usually so much going on — think life drawing classes, drag bingo, hip hop karaoke — you barely notice.
+If it's views you're after, Queen of Hoxton has limited eyeline, due to it rubbing shoulders with Broadgate towers.
+But there's usually so much going on — life drawing classes, drag bingo, hip hop karaoke — maybe it doesn't matter.

 Oxo Tower, Bankside

 It's cheating slightly, calling the Oxo Tower venue a 'rooftop bar' as it's not strictly on the building's roof (how long until someone does open a venue on top of that famous tower though?).
-What it is, is a restaurant, bar and brasserie all in one, 10 floors above London, with a stunning terrace that offers views all the way along the river, and over towards St Paul's and beyond.
+What it is: a restaurant, bar and brasserie all in one — 10 floors above London and with a stunning terrace that offers views along the river, and over towards St Paul's.

 Even in bad weather, the venue is a decent option for after work drinks or a pre-theatre meal — provided you've booked a table.
-But it comes into its own when the sun is shining, and those floor-to-ceiling glass doors are wedged open, given the entire venue the feeling of being outdoors.
+But it comes into its own when the sun is shining, and those floor-to-ceiling glass doors are wedged open — it's like central London has been invited inside.

-See eye to eye with Nelson (well, almost), high up on his column, at what must be London's most central rooftop bar.
-The Rooftop at The Trafalgar St James is open to non-residents of the hotel, although opening hours are restricted, particularly in winter, so do check before you go.
+See eye to eye with Nelson (well, almost), high up on his perch, at what must be London's most central rooftop bar.
+The Rooftop at The Trafalgar St James is open to non-residents of the hotel.

 It offers both covered and open-air seating areas, and we'd recommend braving the elements for the best view of the masses snapping selfies in Trafalgar Square below — fear not, blankets and heaters are provided in the chillier months.